moby/moby/docs/sources/reference/api/docker_remote_api_v1.14.md

     `STREAM_TYPE` can be:

-    -   0: STDIN (will be written on STDOUT)
+    -   0: stdin (will be written on stdout)
-    -   1: STDOUT
+    -   1: stdout
-    -   2: STDERR
+    -   2: stderr

     `SIZE1, SIZE2, SIZE3, SIZE4` are the 4 bytes of
     the uint32 size encoded as big endian.